UWC2-APIDOC/to-do-service-au24/docs/index.md

 * [Before you start a tutorial](before-you-start-a-tutorial.md)

-After your system is ready, these tutorials show you how to perform common tasks.
+After your system is ready, [tutorials](./tutorials.md) such as these show you how to perform common tasks.

 * [Enroll a new user](tutorials/enroll-a-new-user.md)
 * [Add a new task](tutorials/add-a-new-task.md)